 - Mr. Hot Stuff – My one and only.

 - Rainbow – My oldest daughter.
 Served an LDS Church mission to Bahia Blanca, Argentina.
 She graduated from BYU spring of 2013, and is married Mr. Stillwater (because still waters run deep), photographer extraordinaire, and they have a little boy who doesn’t know he holds my heart.

 - Mr. T – My oldest son.
 Served an LDS Church mission to Tirana, Albania.
-He is married to the Bird Lady.
+He is studying business and is married to the Bird Lady.

-- Meigi, formerly Mei Guo, soon to be known as “Hermana The Chef” – My fourth child.
+- Meigi, formerly Mei Guo, also known as “Hermana The Chef” – My fourth child.
 She lived on her own for a year in mainland China, studying Mandarin.
 Graduated from Utah Valley University with a degree in culinary arts and worked a three-month internship in Florence, Italy.
-Soon to serve an LDS church mission to Panama and loved her island life on Ustupu so much that she still sleeps in a hammock now that she’s home.
+She served an LDS church mission to Panama and loved her island life on Ustupu so much that she still sleeps in a hammock now that she’s home.
 Okay, so some things there she didn’t love – the crabs that were like scavenging rodents, and the rodents that were like scavenging cats.
 And the ants.
 No more ants, please.
 Currently working to make food more appealing to residents of a nursing care and rehab facility.
 She’s 24 and single, but wouldn’t mind changing that. 😉

 - Miss Sassy – My youngest daughter.
-Worked as a senior supervisor at a customer service call center, helped the company open and train employees at their new call center in Hong Kong.
-Now serving an LDS church mission in Irvine, California.
-Almost done with that, though, she’ll be home soon and starting school at LDS Business College.
+Worked as a senior supervisor at a customer service call center, and helped the company open and train employees at their new call center in Hong Kong.
+She served an LDS church mission in Irvine, California, came home from there and jumped right into school at LDS Business College.
 Her heart was quickly claimed by Mr. Fun.
 They are married and have a baby girl.
 These grandkids just pass my heart around among each other.

 - Arctic Boy – I might have to change his name to Arctic Man (or Sasquatch) soon, because although he’s my youngest son, he just passed the altitude of 6 feet, 4 inches.
-He attends Snow College and plans to serve an LDS church mission this fall.
+He attends Snow College but has paused that to serve an LDS mission to Cambodia.

 - The Magnificent Unicorn is another adoptee in our home.
-Her parents are serving a mission in Chicago, Illinois.
-The Magnificent Unicorn is living with us while they are gone, and until she gets her feet under her in her career as a licensed massage therapist and paying down some student loans.
+Her parents are dear friends of ours.
+The Magnificent Unicorn lived with us while her parents were gone for a while.
+She’s now a licensed massage therapist and is soon to marry the love of her life.
 The girl’s a night owl for sure, and I have no idea how she does it, but it seems to work out for her.
 She’s a red-haired fireball of fun. 🙂